 Here’s a picture of one of my loads:

 You see, Brazilian supermarkets have many good things and the prices are great if you are into traditional Brazilian cooking, but many of the things you would want are quite pricey and hard to find.

 But I could care less after I discovered the sacolão!

-Here is a link to the place if you ever find yourself in Florianópolis, Santa Catarina.
+if you ever find yourself in Florianópolis, Santa Catarina.